Governments keep shutting off the internet, even as more people rely on it

 During the pandemic, shutdowns disrupted people’s employment and schooling as virus restrictions prevented in-person meetings.
 But some shutdowns were even more costly.
 Recent extended shutdowns in Myanmar after a February military coup are estimated to have cost the country’s economy $2.1 billion—and kept people from learning about the coronavirus for months into the pandemic.
 And in Kashmir, people were unable to download contact tracing apps because of internet shutdowns, according to the report.

-“Health professionals are finding it difficult to access critical information,” in countries where the internet is restricted, says Felicia Antonio, lead of Access Now’s #KeepItOn anti-shutdown campaign.
+“Health professionals are finding it difficult to access critical information,” in countries where the internet is restricted, says Felicia Anthonio, lead of Access Now’s #KeepItOn anti-shutdown campaign.
 At least one hospital in Indonesia was forced to temporarily shut down after it was unable to access its IT systems during an apparent shutdown, according to a report cited in the Jigsaw study.

 Access Now’s data shows nearly 850 shutdowns over the past decade, including 768 in the past five years.
 “Now, there is rarely a day where at least one part of the world has not been cast into the dark,” according to the report.